 The Grad PLUS loan may be borrowed in lieu of the Alternative/Private loans.

 Federal Graduate PLUS (Grad PLUS) Loans - Process

-The Federal Direct Grad PLUS Loan (Grad PLUS) has a fixed interest rate of 7.9% for the life of the loan, an origination fee of 4% (which is deducted from the loan at the time of disbursement), and no annual or aggregate borrowing limits (other than cost of attendance less other financial aid received).
+The Federal Direct Grad PLUS Loan (Grad PLUS) has a fixed interest rate of 6.84% for loans with a first disbursement date on or after July 1, 2015, an origination fee of 4.272% (which is deducted from the loan at the time of disbursement), and no annual or aggregate borrowing limits (other than cost of attendance less other financial aid received).

 While credit checks are required to be eligible for the Grad PLUS, the credit criteria are less strict than those associated with alternative/private educational loans.
 Furthermore, if you do not meet the credit requirements for the Grad PLUS, you may still obtain the loan with an endorser who does meet the credit requirements.

 Repayment begins 60 days after the date the loan is fully disbursed.

 A Grad PLUS borrower may receive a deferment while enrolled at least half time by applying for an in-school deferment and submitting the In-School Deferment Request to the Direct Loan Servicing Center.
 Upon dropping to less than half-time enrollment status, the borrower is not entitled to a grace period and enters repayment.

 To begin the process for the Grad PLUS Loan: